Jayc211/Mnemosyne/README.md

 Run **mnemosyne.py** and paste in the base64 payload

 The output is the Payload length, XOR Encryption key and the Payload; all encoded

+##Using build-payload.py
+Using the payload builder requires slight editing but nothing too complex.

+Just paste the encrypted payload and key from **mnemosyne.py** into the double quotes.